Manojkumar8300/Sexual-Harassment-Personal-Story-Classsification/README.md

-To create Webapp just run the comman streamlit run selfcasestudy_streamlit.py in your Command Prompt
+To create Webapp just run the command streamlit run selfcasestudy_streamlit.py in your Command Prompt